Tom Thumb: Plot

 Richard Johnson's The History of Tom Thumbe of 1621 tells that in the days of King Arthur, old Thomas of the Mountain, a plowman and a member of the King's Council, wants nothing more than a son, even if he is no bigger than his thumb.
 He sends his wife to consult with Merlin.
 In three months' time, she gives birth to the diminutive Tom Thumb.
 The "Queene of Fayres" and her attendants act as midwives.
 She provides Tom with an oak leaf hat, a shirt of cobweb, a doublet of thistledown, stockings of apple rind, and shoes of mouse's skin.

 Tom cheats at games with other boys and because of his many tricks, the boys will not associate with him.
 Tom retaliates by using magic to hang his mother's pots and glasses from a sunbeam.
 When his fellows try the same, their pots and glasses fall and are broken.
 Thereafter, Tom stays home under his mother's supervision.
 At Christmas, she makes puddings, but Tom falls into the batter and is boiled into one of them.
 When a tinker comes begging, Tom's mother inadvertently gives him the pudding containing her son.

 His mother thereafter keeps a closer watch upon him.
 One day, he accompanies her to the field to milk the cows.
 He sits under a thistle, but a red cow swallows him.
-The cow is given a laxative and Tom passes from her in a "cow turd".
+The cow is given a laxative and Tom passes from her in a "cow pat".
 He is taken home and cleaned.
 Another day, he accompanies his father for the seed sowing and rides in the horse's ear.
 Tom is set down in the field to play the scarecrow, but a raven carries him away.
 His parents search for him, but are unable to find him.